 Bakari Galana: »The youth are important in our society; they are the ones who will take over the country«

 It’s a new dawn at Bondeni police station covering the informal settlement area of Bondeni in Nakuru town.
 The police have started working with the local gangs on how to combat violence.
-So far, 400 knives have been handed over to the police, and many have abandoned criminal careers now engage in violence-free income-generating activities.
+So far, 400 knives have been handed over to the police, and many individuals who once engaged in criminal activities have now turned to violence-free income-generating pursuits.

-Bakari Galana from Nakuru, a police officer, has helped collect 400 knives.
+Bakari Galana from Nakuru is a police officer.
+He has helped collect 400 knives.

 TEXT AND PHOTO: MARIE TORP CHRISTENSEN